feberts/game-server/README.md

-# Game server
+# Multiplayer game server

 This project provides a lightweight server for turn-based multiplayer games.

 The main features are:

+- multiple parallel game sessions
 - a framework that allows new games to be added easily
 - a uniform yet flexible API for all games
 - an observer mode to watch other clients play